XC Ski, Car-Free (part 2)

 As part of the whole “faded glory” thing, the hotel actually isn’t open all the time, and when I arrived on a Sunday, they informed me that they were closing down the hotel for the week at around noon.
 Oh well.
 It’s still a good place to stop in to pick up a free trail map and use the bathroom before heading out.
 Just hide your stuff in some bushes, like I did (I will not say where).

 The main attraction of Sainte-Adèle is its enormous network of “historic” ungroomed backcountry trails which, in theory, allows you to ski all the way to Sainte-Agathe (on the west side of the 15) or … well … Sainte-Agathe (on the east side of the 15), but also to Morin-Heights, Saint-Adolphe-d’Howard, Val-Morin, Val-David, Sainte-Marguerite-du-Lac-Masson, and so on.
 This network is unfortunately cut in half by the 15, with the only link (the Adéloise-Est and Whizzard-Nord) marked using a dashed line as “not recommended” on the map.
-This is likely because the bridge crossing the Rivière du Nord may or may not currently exist, but there are probably a bunch of “No Trespassing” signs thrown in for good measure.
+This is likely because the bridge crossing the Rivière du Nord may or may not currently exist (UPDATE: confirmed as of March 2017 that it definitely does not exist), but there are probably a bunch of “No Trespassing” signs thrown in for good measure.

 The network is also only tenuously connected to Morin-Heights.
 The former Loup-Garou Nordique trail that linked the CCC and Western is now cut by, you guessed it, “No Trespassing” signs.
 If Martine Ouellet can get the “right to roam” in her proposed constitution of an independent Québec, then all I can say is: sign me up.
 Thankfully there’s a short and usually snow-covered stretch of road linking these trails that works almost as well.